sf-wdi-24/modules/week-04-associated-data-and-users/day-02/module-02/readme.md

   });
   ```

 4. Now, let's create the route that handles logging in existing useres.
-Again, the code in this route will run when the user submits the login form (since you already set `method` and `action` in the login form to match this route).
+Again, the code in this route will run when the user submits the login form (since you already set `method` and `action` in the form to match this route).

   ```js
   /*